 Sponsored by Visit Sweden

-Update: I now have a complete foodie map of Stockholm!
-Check it out.
+Update: We now have a city map of all the best restaurants in Stockholm!

 Day 1 – Nest in Norrmalm

 Several of the districts in Stockholm are called malms – Norrmalm (northern district), Södermalm (southern district), and Östermalm (eastern district).
 I’m covering them all in this guide, in addition to Vasastan, Gamla Stan (the old town), Djurgården and a few recommendations outside the city center.
 Norrmalm is smack in the middle of Stockholm city, which makes it the perfect place to live since you have about equal travel distance to wherever you want to go.